hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syzkaller_general.md

                ]
 }
 ```
-Then,run the syz-maneger with configure file.
+Then, run the syz-maneger with configure file.
 `syz-manager -config config.json`
-Then open your browser and enter 127.0.0.1：50000,there is a monitor of all test VM you run.
+Then open your browser and enter 127.0.0.1：50000, there is a monitor of all test VM you run.